 What is Semantics?

 Semantics is the study of meaning.
 By creating a common understanding of the meaning of things, semantics helps us better understand each other.
 Common meaning helps people understand each other despite different experiences or points of view.
-Common meaning helps computer systems more accurately interpret what people mean.
+Common meaning in semantic technology helps computer systems more accurately interpret what people mean.
 Common meaning enables disparate IT systems – data sources and applications – to interface more efficiently and productively.

 What is an Ontology?